 There are four main components:

-The Good model is a general-purpose language model and is aimed at a quality of output.
-It is used when generating text responses for the player, for example when communicating with NPCs or when new story details are narrated.
-It will be either GPT-3 or some other commercially available model, that can be licensed or accessed by an API.
-This model is queried when the game needs to produce a text in proper English.
-It is also queried as a low-priority background task during important game events and provides “alternative” output compared to the Fast model.
+The Good model is a general-purpose language model that is focused on producing high-quality output.
+It is used when the game needs to generate text responses for the player, such as when interacting with non-player characters (NPCs) or when new story details are narrated.
+It will either based on the GPT-3.5 (or ChatGPT) model or some other commercially available model that can be accessed through an API.
+This model will queried when the game needs to generate text in proper English, and it will also queried in the background during important game events to provide alternative output compared to the Fast model.

-The Fast model is a fine-tuned language model and is aimed at size and speed.
-It is designed based on GPT-2 model and is programmed and trained by us on a dataset aimed at human actions and responses.
-Its output is never directly presented to the player.
-It is queried for every action the player takes or that happens in the world, usually several times per second.
-It is used to slowly change values in the BMD database based on the state of the world and the player’s actions
+The Fast model, on the other hand, is a fine-tuned language model that is designed to be smaller and faster.
+It will based on the GPT-2 model and will be programmed and trained by the game developers on a dataset specifically focused on human actions and responses.
+Its output is never directly presented to the player, but it is queried for every action the player takes or that occurs in the game world, usually several times per second.
+It is used to gradually change values in the BMD database based on the state of the game world and the player's actions.

-The BMD processor is directly connected to the Game engine.
-It receives all events involving people and world status (day-night cycle, environment, and map changes).
-These events are then translated to simple English sentences (and/or tokens), combined with the appropriate data from the database and fed into the Fast language model.
-Output from the model is used to modify values in the database and optionally is translated into events that are fed back into the engine.
-If the events happening in the engine are important, same steps are repeated also with the Good language model and its output can override the output from the Fast model.
+The BMD, or Beliefs, Moods, and Drives, is a system that describes the characteristics and attributes of all conscious beings in the game, including NPCs, enemies, and companions.
+It includes information about their beliefs, moods, drives, plans, opinions, and other variables that help to define their behavior.
+The BMD processor is connected to the game engine and receives all events that involve these conscious beings and the game world, including changes in the day-night cycle, environment, and map.
+These events are then translated into simple English sentences and combined with data from the database, which are then fed into the Fast language model.
+The output from this model is used to modify values in the database and, if necessary, is translated into events that are fed back into the game engine.
+If the events happening in the game are particularly important, the same process is also repeated with the Good language model, which can override the output from the Fast model if necessary.

 It sounds strange, right?
 Maybe an example will help (this is extremely, I mean EXTREMELY simplified example):